apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/manage_cluster/create_and_connect_a_mysql_cluster.md

    kbcli version
    ```
 * KubeBlocks: Install KubeBlocks on your host.
 Refer to [Install/Uninstall kbcli and KubeBlocks](../../install_kbcli_kubeblocks/install_and_unistall_kbcli_and_kubeblocks.md) for details.
-  1. Run the command below to install KubeBlock.
+  1. Run the command below to install KubeBlocks.
      ```
      kbcli kubeblocks install
      ```
      > ***Note:***
      >
-     > If you want to specify a namespace, use `-n` to name your namespace and configure `--create-namespace` as `true`.
+     > If you want to specify a namespace for KubeBlocks, use `--namespace` or the abbreviated `-n` to name your namespace and configure `--create-namespace` as `true` to create a namespace if it does not exist.
 For example,
      > ```
      > kbcli kubeblocks install -n kubeblocks --create-namespace=true
      > ```